cheshrkat/blogger-archive-converter/readme.md

 ### Usage

-Run this in your bash terminal:
+After setup is done, run this in your bash terminal:

 ```
 npm run bloggerconvert <filename>